bhaveshmhadse/bhaveshmhadse/README.md

-# Hi 👋

-## My Name is Bhavesh Mhadse
+# Hey 👋🏻 My Name is Bhavesh Mhadse

-### I'm a developer 😄, and I love to write clean code!
+## I'm a developer 😄,and I love to write clean code!
 <!--
 **bhaveshmhadse/bhaveshmhadse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Javascript, Python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Reactjs & Typescript

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about anything
-- 📫 How to reach me: ...
+- 📫 How to reach me: bhaveshmhadse9@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->